Skip to main content

 Notes

-• Beacon uses keepalive to ensure events are sent even if the page is closing
+• The beacon uses keepalive so events are sent even when the page is closing

-• No credentials sent: Beacon uses bearer token authentication only
+• No credentials sent — bearer token authentication only

-• Events batched: Multiple events may be sent in a single request for efficiency
+• Multiple events may be sent in a single request for efficiency